Earn enough points for your next reward night by earning the sign-up bonus for an IHG card.

 |Redemption option||Point value (cents)||Value of 75,000-point sign-up bonus||Value of 140,000-point sign-up bonus|

 IHG Rewards Club cardholders also have the option to transfer to one of 39 travel partners.
 However, most partners have a horrible transfer rate of 5 IHG points to 1 partner point.

 In a few cases, transferring points can still be valuable.
 Since IHG points are so inflated – and many airline miles are worth more than 1 cent per point – you might be able to stretch your points a bit further than many IHG redemption options.
 Rewards nights will always get you the best value, but transferring to some travel partners ekes more out of your sign-up bonus than booking travel through IHG’s portal or using points to buy merchandise.

 Here is a selection of more valuable transfer options for IHG Rewards points.
 You can view a full list of IHG transfer partners and transfer rates on their website.

 |Transfer partner||Transfer rate||Miles valuation (cents)||Value of 75,000-point bonus||Value of 140,000-point bonus|

 Should you apply for an IHG Rewards Club card now?

-The current offer on the IHG Rewards Club Premier is not the highest in the card’s history, but it is still a very generous offer.
-While it is possible that the card will include another limited-time bonus at some point in the future, you can still get quite a few free nights from the current bonus.
+The current offer on the IHG Rewards Club Premier is not the highest it has ever been — but you can still get a free night at a high-tier IHG property.
 For the IHG Rewards Club Traveler card, the sign-up bonus has stayed pretty much the same throughout the card’s history.
 If you want to earn more points toward your next IHG hotel stay, now is a great time to sign up for the card.